mosheepdev/Standalone/Hero_Designs/README.md

   - Sex: `Female`
   - Snow Leopard
   - Feral
+  - Abilities
     - Q
-    - ???
-  - W
-    - `Protective Jump`
+      - `Scared Jump`
       - Jumps back `???` units
       - Forced movement
       - Provides invincibility frames
       - Fixed distance and angle (always reverse of Forward Vector)
+    - W
+      - `Thrill of Hunt`
+      - Cast aura
+      - Provides attack speed and lifesteal to self and all allied units around
     - E
-    - `Open Wounds`
+      - `Bleeding Wounds`
       - Passive
       - Applies stacks to target
       - Each stacks deal `???` additional PURE damage to the target
       - Stack Damage is done in 1 instance after landing attack
         - Before increasing
       - Limited duration
         - Adding a stack refreshes duration
     - R
-    - `Stealth Cat`
+      - `Stealthy Cat`
       - Active
       - Temporary Invisibility
-    - Increased Movement Speed
       - When not seen by enemies
         - Excluding neutrals
         - Passive Component
         - Gains `???` bonus damage
           - For 1 attack
           - This attack cannot miss
+      - Increased Movement Speed
+- Harpy
+  - Sex: `Female`
+- ??
+  - Sex: `???`
+- ??
+  - Sex: `???`

 ## Intelligence
 - Mori
   - Sex: `Other`
+  - Abilities
+    - R
       - Creates ghost on death
         - Invisible
           - Can be revealed
         - Untargettable
         - Invincible
         - Cannot attack
         - No items
         - Respawn ability
           - Goes on cooldown
             - Same as hero's respawn time
             - Not affected by `Cooldown Reduction`
           - Must be cast for the hero to respawn
           - Hero respawns on position of the ghost (replaces it)
         - Does not leave corpse on death
-      - Hero is `Hidden`
+          - Hero is `Hidden` and moving with the ghost
-    - Shares `Passive` abilities with the hero
 - Plague Doctor
   - Sex: `Male`
   - Abilities
+    - Q
+      - ``
+        - ?
+    - W
+      - ``
+        - ?
+    - E
+      - ``
+        - ?
+    - R
+      - ``
         - Single-target heal with soft dispell
         - AoE damage over time
+- ??
+  - Sex: `???`
+- ??
+  - Sex: `???`
+- ??
+  - Sex: `???`

 ## Charisma
 - [Succubus](Succubus.md)